EXCLUSIVE-Evergrande discussing staggered payments, debt-to-equity swaps for $19 bln offshore bonds-sources | Business

 The first source said up to 20% of the offshore debt can be swapped into equities of those two units.
 The restructuring proposals are, however, at an early stage and are subject to change, the source added.
 Both the sources declined to be identified as they were not authorised to speak to the media.

 Evergrande, once China's top-selling developer, set up a risk management committee in December made up mostly of members from state enterprises, as the Guangdong provincial government is leading the restructuring.
 Evergrande and the Guangdong provincial government did not respond to Reuters request for comment.
-Investment bank Moelis & Co and law firm Kirkland & Ellis, advisers to a group of Evergrande offshore bondholders, also did not respond.
+Investment bank Moelis & Co declined to comment, while law firm Kirkland & Ellis did not respond.
+Moelis and Kirkland are advisers to a group of Evergrande offshore bondholders.

 Evergrande is reeling under more than $300 billion in liabilities and has become the poster child of the country's property sector crisis as it lurched from one missed payment deadline to another.
 The developer's woes quickly led to a wave of defaults in China's property sector, a key pillar for the world's second-largest economy, rattling investors and leading to a slump in home sales and firms struggling to access funding.